 “This is not your home for that anymore.
 We’re going to bed, we’re tired, we worked all day.
 If you’re going to live here, you have to live within our rules.”

 If he tries to put you down for it, you need to put your foot down.
 If that means taking the car keys, taking the phone, then that’s what it means.

 Related content: Ground Rules for Living with an Adult Child (plus Free Living Agreement)

-When parents lay out these rules with kids after the age of 18, they should expect the kid to be resentful, resistant and to blame them.
-The older child will try to make them feel like the parents are jerks because he still has a lot of thinking errors, is hiding from responsibility and postponing the anxiety of accepting it.
-Parents should simply disregard the child’s thinking errors, and not give in and tell the child that everything is okay.
+When parents lay out these rules with kids after the age of 18, they should expect the kid to be resentful, resistant, and to blame them.
+The adult child will try to make the parents feel guilty, like jerks.

 The agreement you develop with the child should allow for adult privileges.
 Specifically, if the kid is working and being responsible, then your agreement with him should be very flexible.
 On his day off, he can sleep all day for all you care.
 But he can’t stay out all night without calling you because you’re going to worry, and it’s his responsibility to let you know he’s safe.
 If he doesn’t want to do that, then he should move into a more independent living situation.
 You don’t get complete freedom and the support of living at home at the same time.

 Paying rent is a very good habit for an older child to get into.
 I think there are two ways to look at the issue of when and if your child should pay rent in order to continue living at home.
 If the family needs the money and the kid is working, he needs to contribute.
 It’s just that simple.